alekseyzimin/EviAnn_release/README.md

 EviAnn saves progress from all intermediate steps.
 If EviAnn run stops for any reason (computer rebooted or out of disk space), just re-run the same command and EviAnn will continue from the last successfuly completed stage.

 EviAnn uses the input genome file name as \<PREFIX\> for intermediate/output files.
 If the input genome file is genome.fasta, then the \<PREFIX\> is "genome.fasta", and final annotation files are named genome.fasta.pseudo_label.gff, genome.fasta.proteins.fasta and genome.fasta.transcripts.fasta.
 These files contain annotation is GFF3 format, sequences of proteins (amino-acids) and transcripts.

-# Limitations of EviAnn

-EviAnn annotation will be invalid or will fail of a genome contains one or more sequence longer than 2,147,483,647 bp.
-I am working on resolution of this limitation, as for some genomes (e.g. conifers) a single chromosome may exceed that length.

 # Interpreting the output